The Learnable Typewriter: A Generative Approach to Text Analysis: Introduction

 While discriminative approaches are largely dominant in today's deep learning-based computer vision, a recent set of works revisited generative approaches for unsupervised multi-object object segmentation~\cite{burgess2019monet,emami2021efficient,greff2017neural,greff2019multi,yang2020learning,crawford2019spatially,deng2020generative,eslami_attend_2016,jiang2020generative,smirnov_marionette_2021,monnier_unsupervised_2021}.
 Most of them provide results on synthetic data or simple real images~\cite{monnier_unsupervised_2021}, and sometimes show qualitative results on simple printed text images~\cite{smirnov_marionette_2021,reddy2022search}.
 Surprisingly, images of handwritten characters, which were notoriously used in the development of convolutional neural networks~\cite{lecun_backpropagation_1989,lecun_gradientbased_1998} and generative adversarial networks~\cite{goodfellow2014generative} were largely overlooked by these approaches.

-We build on recent sprite-based unsupervised image decomposition approaches \cite{smirnov_marionette_2021,monnier_unsupervised_2021} that provide {an interpretable decomposition of images into a dictionary of visual elements}, referred to as sprites.
+We build on recent sprite-based unsupervised image decomposition approaches \cite{smirnov_marionette_2021,monnier_unsupervised_2021} that provide an interpretable decomposition of images into a dictionary of visual elements, referred to as sprites.
 These methods jointly optimize both the sprites and the neural networks that predict their position and color.
 Intuitively, we would like to adapt these methods so that, from text lines that are extracted from any given document, they could learn sprites that correspond to each character.
-By adapting {MarioNette~\cite{smirnov_marionette_2021}} to perform text line analysis, we provide quantitative evaluation on real data and an analysis of the limitations of state-of-the-art unsupervised multi-object segmentation approaches.
-We argue that text line recognition highlights the challenges they face, but also their benefits, {and should be used as a benchmark in such future work}.
+By adapting MarioNette~\cite{smirnov_marionette_2021} to perform text line analysis, we provide quantitative evaluation on real data and an analysis of the limitations of a state-of-the-art unsupervised multi-object segmentation approach.
+We argue that text line recognition should be used as a benchmark for this task in future work.